PurgatoryMP/Sequenced_Bake/ReadMe.md

 ## Installation

-1. Download the latest release of **Sequenced Bake**.
-2. Open Blender and navigate to:
-   `Edit → Preferences… → Add-ons`
-3. Click **Install…** and select the downloaded ZIP file.
+1. Enable internet access under the get extensions tab.
+2. Search for **Sequenced Bake** in the add-ons list.
+4. Click **Install…**.
-4. Enable the add-on by checking the box next to `Sequenced Bake`.
+5. Enable the add-on by checking the box next to `Sequenced Bake` in the add-ons menu.
-5. Save preferences to retain activation.
+6. Save preferences to retain activation.

 ---

 ## Usage

 ### Sequenced Bake Tool

+ - The Sequenced bake panel can be found both in the **3D view, N panel** or in the **Shader Editor** as its own node.

 1. In the **Shader Editor**, select the material you want to bake.
 2. Ensure your material contains an image texture node to bake into.